Find Ai Weiwei’s iron sculpture in Eden's Rainforest Biome, cast from a giant tree root sourced in Brazil.

 The exhibition encourages all of us to consider how different perspectives can inform and influence a shared understanding of nature and to celebrate the power of our imagination to reunite us with the natural world.

-First Came the Landscape (2022) by Swedish artist Ingela Ihrman and commissioned by Eden is a giant stick skeleton that will nestle within the Outer Estate landscape here at Eden, launching on Thursday February 9, 2023.
+First Came the Landscape (2022) by Swedish artist Ingela Ihrman and commissioned by Eden is a giant stick skeleton that nestles within the Outer Estate landscape here at Eden, that launched in February 2023.

-The piece, made from the trunk, limbs and branches of a single beech tree that came down in a storm, is part of a new season of events for Eden’s Super Natural exhibition.
+The piece, made from the trunk, limbs and branches of a single beech tree that came down in a storm, was part of a new season of events for Eden’s Super Natural exhibition, but is still on display in Eden's outer estate despite the main exhibition closing.

 First Came the Landscape reflects the delicate life cycle of the natural world and will remain in situ until the wood naturally breaks down, returning back into the ground in which it has been placed and benefiting its surrounding ecology as it decays, even in its final states.